Wondering how to talk to your kid about weight? There are many ways of going about it. In my case, growing up, it sounded something like this:

 Stop the shame

-Don’t call kids “fat,” Hannish says.
+Don’t call kids “fat,” Mahr says.
 Avoiding weighing your kid and telling her to lose weight are key factors when it comes to how to talk to your kid about weight, she adds.
 Don’t focus on the numbers on the scale.
-“It’s about a lifestyle,” Hannish says.
+“It’s about a lifestyle.”

-And it’s a lifestyle both Mahr and Hannish agree families should adopt together – that way, no one is being singled out, and it’s a family mission to eat healthier and be more active.
+And it’s a lifestyle families should adopt together — that way, no one is being singled out, and it’s a family mission to eat healthier and be more active.

 It starts at the dinner table.
-Eat together – and don’t do it in front of the TV.
+Eat together, and don’t do it in front of the TV.
 That way you’re able to listen to your body.
-“Do you really need to eat another cookie, or is your body just bored?”
-Hannish says to ask a child.
+Ask: “Do you really need to eat another cookie, or is your body just bored?”

-“When it comes to nutrition, this is what the expectation is: We don’t skip meals, because skipping meals promotes binging later on or not nourishing your body the right way,” Hannish adds.
+“When it comes to nutrition, this is what the expectation is: We don’t skip meals, because skipping meals promotes binging later on or not nourishing your body the right way,” Mahr adds.

 Next, get moving.

 “Our body needs to move.
-It shouldn’t be sitting around all the time,” Hannish says.
+It shouldn’t be sitting around all the time,” Mahr says.
 Tell kids to put away their phones and take a walk together.

 Or, instead of eating chips and watching the game, Mahr suggests throwing a ball around outside.
 Kid hesitant?
 “Remember, the kid is probably doing that because he feels embarrassed about his physical ability,” Mahr says.